heatherjc07/old2.heatherjc07.github.com/_posts/2016-02-04-review-the-phoenix-project.md

 share: true
 ---

-The [Phoenix project](http://www.amazon.co.uk/The-Phoenix-Project-Helping-Business-ebook/dp/B00AZRBLHO) is a fictious novel which follows Bill in his new role as VP of IT operations at Parts Unlimited.
+The [Phoenix project](http://www.amazon.co.uk/The-Phoenix-Project-Helping-Business-ebook/dp/B00AZRBLHO) is a fictitious novel which follows Bill in his new role as VP of IT operations at Parts Unlimited.
 Mentored by Erik, a potential board member, Bill and his colleagues turn around a department which is firefighting, missing deadlines and misaligning with the organisation's objectives.
-They create an IT department which can respond rapidly to changing markets and deliver IT systems which help the company meet their targets and gain competitive advantage.

-### My Thoughts

-The style of the book makes it a quick and easily read introduction to devops.
+They create an IT department which can respond rapidly to changing markets and deliver IT systems which help the company meet their targets and gain competitive advantage. ### My ThoughtsThe style of the book makes it a quick and easily read introduction to devops.
 It delivers a plethora of information (based on the length of my notes) on ways you can improve how your team, department and company operate in an easily digestible fashion.
-It could be argued that change and improvement came too easily in the book but that didn't bother me.
-The point of the book is to distil information in an easy to absorb manner not win a literay book award.
+It could be argued that change and improvement come too easily in the book but that didn't bother me.
+The point of the book is to distil information in an easy to absorb manner not win a literary book award.
 Most of the improvements were things I was already aware of and which I see implemented in the projects I work on but it is still a useful reminder.
 The thing that really stuck with me is to not be a bystander but to be someone who actively challenges the norm and looks for ways to improve things.
 Don't be a yes woman.
-Be someone willing to take a risk and innovate.

-### Takeaways

-Here are some of my takeaways

-* Co-ordination and communication across teams, roles and departments is key especially during times of pressure.

-* Regular outages mean you are reactive and take up resource and time meant to be spent on planned work.
-Need to understand why they are happening and put measures in place to stop them happening.

- * Know your constraints including people and have plans in place for how to reduce dependency on them.

-* Make sure you exploit your constraint  so it is never waiting on anything.
-Focus on top priority work and set tempo of work according to constraints

-* Avoid knowledge silos.
-Make sure the heros in your company share knowledge.

-* Not throwing code over the wall.
+Be someone willing to take a risk and innovate.### TakeawaysHere are some of my takeaways* Co-ordination and communication across teams, roles and departments is key especially during times of pressure.* Regular outages mean you are reactive and take up resource and time meant to be spent on planned work.
+Need to understand why they are happening and put measures in place to stop them happening. * Know your constraints including people and have plans in place for how to reduce dependency on them.* Make sure you exploit your constraint  so it is never waiting on anything.
+Focus on top priority work and set tempo of work according to constraints* Avoid knowledge silos.
+Make sure the heroes in your company share knowledge.* Not throwing code over the wall.
 Developers shouldn't consider their code successful until it is deployed to live and working as expected.
-Need to work with ops to supply them the knowledge required to achieve this.

-* It is not enough to have a process in place.
-It must be light weight enought for people to follow it

-* Importance of testing including non-functional testing e.g. performance, capacity testing.

-* Design code for operations.
-Non-functionals should be built in early and not an after thought.

-* Integrate security into day to day work not an afterthought

-* Controlled release of features and change so you know exactly what code/features/configuration exist in an environment e.g. source control of code including build configuration, automated deployment, reproducible environments

-* Importance of having monitoring and health checks in place to warn of issues.

-* Work In Process is a silent killer

-* Theory of constraints: improvements made anywhere beyond bottleneck are illusion.
-Identify your bottleneck and make improvements there to stop it being a bottleneck ... then find the next bottleneck

-* Value in visualizing work to be done and flow through system  e.g. kanban board

-* Outcomes are key.
+Need to work with ops to supply them the knowledge required to achieve this.* It is not enough to have a process in place.
+It must be light weight enough for people to follow it* Importance of testing including non-functional testing e.g. performance, capacity testing.* Design code for operations.
+Non-functionals should be built in early and not an after thought.* Integrate security into day to day work not an afterthought* Controlled release of features and change so you know exactly what code/features/configuration exist in an environment e.g. source control of code including build configuration, automated deployment, reproducible environments* Importance of having monitoring and health checks in place to warn of issues.* Work In Progress is a silent killer* Theory of constraints: improvements made anywhere beyond bottleneck are illusion.
+Identify your bottleneck and make improvements there to stop it being a bottleneck ... then find the next bottleneck* Value in visualizing work to be done and flow through system  e.g. kanban board* Outcomes are key.
 Focus on what is important to business.
 Avoid needless work.
-Question need to do work.

-* Have a culture which allows for blameless postmortems so you can get down to the real root cause of issues.

-* Importance of paying down technical debt.
-Like financial debt, the compounding interest costs grow over time.

-* Need ability to say no and not blindly say yes

-* Improving daily work is even more important than doing it

-* Need metrics to make informed decision

-* Importance of making time for retrospectives

-* Know end goals and align with them.
+Question need to do work.* Have a culture which allows for blameless post-mortems so you can get down to the real root cause of issues.* Importance of paying down technical debt.
+Like financial debt, the compounding interest costs grow over time. * Need ability to say no and not blindly say yes* Improving daily work is even more important than doing it* Need metrics to make informed decision* Importance of making time for retrospectives* Know end goals and align with them.
 Linking individual objectives with team, department and organisational objectives.
 E.g. a department's goals may be reliant on delivery by IT so there is a risk if IT does not deliver.
-Integrate IT into performance measures.

-* Talk to business owners, understand processes and goals, your role in achieving them, concerns and risks

-* Reduce cycle times e.g. move to 2 week sprints.
-Get feature to market quickly to test assumptions and get feedback from customers

-* Guard assets.
-Protect them from distractions.

-* Identify common processes/steps, standardize and automate them

-* Encourage experimentation, innovation and risk taking.
+Integrate IT into performance measures.* Talk to business owners, understand processes and goals, your role in achieving them, concerns and risks* Reduce cycle times e.g. move to 2 week sprints.
+Get feature to market quickly to test assumptions and get feedback from customers* Guard assets.
+Protect them from distractions.* Identify common processes/steps, standardize and automate them* Encourage experimentation, innovation and risk taking.
 Make it ok to fail.